werelax/hourly-dice/README.md

 ## Will you do more exercises like this one?

 Oh, yes.
 Many more.
 And not everyone of clojurescript.
 I'll keep doing this one-hour mini-hackathons for they have proved their usefulness.
-There are many, many tools and processes and libraries and techniques and processes around us that demands regular sharpening ;)
+There are many, many tools and processes and libraries and techniques around us that demands regular sharpening ;)